OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:11

-And a voice came from heaven: “You are my beloved Son; with you I am well pleased.”
+And a voice from heaven said, “You are my beloved Son; with you I am well pleased.”

 ---